pwenig/tutorials.gschool.it/source/group_workflow_with_git.md

 * View branches
 * Add two commits to the new branch
 * Push a new branch to GitHub
-* Create a pull request on Github from a branch in a fork that they own
+* Create a pull request on Github from a branch to master
 * Draw what happens when I have different commits on different branches
 * Limit the number of commits that you can see in a list
 * Show a one line commit format